Semmle/lgtm-enterprise/LGTM-Enterprise-1.25-CodeQL-release-notes.md

 ## Changes to Python analysis

 * Importing `semmle.python.web.HttpRequest` will no longer import `UntrustedStringKind` transitively. `UntrustedStringKind` is the most commonly used non-abstract subclass of `ExternalStringKind`.
 If not imported (by one mean or another), taint-tracking queries that concern `ExternalStringKind` will not produce any results.
 Please ensure such queries contain an explicit import (`import semmle.python.security.strings.Untrusted`).
+* Added model of taint sources for HTTP servers using `http.server`.
+* Added taint modeling of routed parameters in Flask.
+* Improved modeling of built-in methods on strings for taint tracking.
+* Improved classification of test files.
+* New class `BoundMethodValue` exposing information about a bound method.
+* The query `py/command-line-injection` now recognizes command execution with the `fabric` and `invoke` Python libraries.